mistweaverco/kuba/README.md

 Kuba helps you to get rid of `.env` files.

-Pass env directly from GCP Secret Manager, AWS Secrets Manager, and Azure Key Vault to your application
+Pass env directly from GCP Secret Manager,
+AWS Secrets Manager,
+Azure Key Vault, and OpenBao to your application

 <p></p>